 Immigrant Bail Bonds

 An immigration bond is a monetary payment that secures the release of a detained person from the custody of Immigrations and Customs Enforcement (ICE) on the condition that the person attends their court appearances and complies with the orders of the immigration judge.
-The stakes of immigration bonds are high because those who are able to post bond can more easily secure legal representation to defend their deportation cases.
-Unlike in the criminal punishment system, immigrants facing deportation do not have a right to legal counsel because unlawful immigration status is classified as a civil rather than criminal offense.
+The ability to obtain bond greatly impacts the likelihood of an individual in obtaining immigration relief or receiving asylum.
+Detained immigrants are five times less likely to acquire legal counsel compared to non-detained immigrants and data consistently shows that immigrants with legal counsel are more likely to obtain immigration relief than individuals without legal counsel.
 Immigrants in detention have a hard time finding legal representation because of communication barriers with the external world and the shortage of attorneys willing to represent them.
 Detained immigrants also have less time to prepare their legal defenses because their cases are fast-tracked in immigration courts.
-In contrast, immigrants released on bond are more likely to obtain legal representation and have more success obtaining relief from deportation.
-According to a September 2016 study, only 14 percent of detained immigrants acquired legal counsel, compared with two-thirds of non-detained immigrants.